beddalumia/condmatlab_sissa/README.md

 # CondMatLab @ SISSA
-All the scripts&codes for the 1st term courses I have taken at SISSA [2019/20 - PhD Program in Cond.
-Mat.
-Th.].
+All the scripts&codes for the 1st term courses I have taken at SISSA [2019/20 - PhD Program in Condensed Matter Theory].
 Almost everything is coauthored, so no license is provided.

 ------------------------------------------------------------